 - Trail maintenance and construction experience (preferred)

 - Experience with conflict management & resolution skills in small groups, including a willingness to accept differences

 - Employ proactive, active, and effective communication with crew leaders and field staff

 - High degree of maturity & professionalism in an environment with irregular and changing schedules

 - Commitment to personal and professional growth

 - Demonstrated ability to self-direct, problem solve, and be creative to meet programmatic goals

 - Flexibility – ability and desire to work in a dynamic environment and embrace change

-- Ability and willingness to think creatively, adapt, adjust, and problem solve to manage multiple conservation field crews in a variety of locations and settings
+- Ability and willingness to adapt, adjust, and problem solve to manage multiple conservation field crews in a variety of locations and settings

-- Ability and willingness to work an irregular schedule
+- Ability and willingness to work a varying and irregular schedule